Trump goes full Don Quixote at Davos with Greenland dreams and windmill nightmares

 Not long after he concluded his speech, Reuters reported that the European Parliament had decided to suspend its work on a trade deal between the 27-member bloc and the United States, following Trump’s repeated requests to take control of Greenland, a semi-autonomous Danish territory.

+South Africa wasn't mentioned at all.
+“It seems Greenland is the current top strategic priority and SA is on the back burner (for now at least?).
+This is not necessarily positive for SA assets,” Holdsworth, who is part of the SA delegation at Davos, observed.

+He added that if SA had been mentioned, it could have had an impact on SA assets such as the Rand and equity assets, and as such, it's a better outcome than it could have been.

-The US markets opened to an upward trend, just as he finished speaking.
+The US markets opened to an upward trend, just as Trump finished speaking.

 Pyromania